Modernization: Out with the old, in with the new

+In addition to streamlining the process for Soldiers and unit commanders, the program is expected to yield significant cost savings, by reducing more than 309,000 man-hours annually Army-wide.

+“The six-week pilot has achieved remarkable results, with the removal of 37,000 pieces of legacy equipment.” said Command Sgt.
+Maj.
+Tommy Fitzwater, AFSB, Fort Liberty.
+“This accomplishment not only streamlines day-to-day operations but also optimizes infrastructure, contributing to the Army's broader efficiency goals.”

-Soldiers stationed at Fort Campbell participate in the Central Issue Facility (CIF) Clothing Right Size Initiative.
+In addition to the R2E pilot program, Fort Campbell is currently conducting a Central Issue Facility (CIF) Clothing Right Size Initiative.
 This initiative aims to provide a streamlined process for the receipt, storage, issue, exchange, and return of all authorized organizational clothing and individual equipment for the 101st Airborne Division (Assault) and Fort Campbell tenant units.

+To enhance support for Soldiers and units and align with Army 2030 modernization efforts, proper sizing of Soldier Organizational Clothing & Individual Equipment (OCIE) records was conducted.

+“The Army has emphasized its duty to prepare for future armed conflicts by meeting military operations with precision and preparedness,” Baldwin said.

 |Date Taken: